lopezzot/Geant4Tutorial/README.md

 ## Code examples

 - [TrackInformation](TrackInformation/) - This example shows how to add custom information to tracks.
 It uses the `G4VUserTrackInformation` class and the track `SetUserInformation` method.
 Specifically, it adds to each track the parent PDGID and illustrates how $\mu^-$ produced in hadronic showers come from $\pi^-$, $K^-$ and $K_L^0$ decays.
+- [FTFTunings](FTFTunings/) - This example shows how to use alternative sets of parameters for the FTF model as introduced in Geant4-11.1.0.

 ## Lessons (slides)
 All slides are available [here](https://cernbox.cern.ch/s/WnpzvYfihfOUxPO).